 Mr. Heydenryk was the author of two landmark books on picture framing, The Art and History of Frames (left) in 1963, and The Right Frame in 1964 (both published by James H. Heineman, Inc.).
 The Right Frame is pictured in both its original cover (center) and its reissued version (right) in 1993 (published by Lyons and Burford).

-In 1973, the U.S. Dept. of the Interior selected the House of Heydenryk to restore and supply over 100 antique frames for the bicentennial of the Declaration of Independence that was to be held in Philadelphia in 1976.
+In 1973, the U.S. Department of the Interior selected the House of Heydenryk to restore and supply over 100 antique frames for the bicentennial of the Declaration of Independence that was to be held in Philadelphia in 1976.

 Mr. Heydenryk painted landscapes and traveled with his beloved wife Rigmor in his later years, where he marveled at the widespread use of his frames in art exhibitions throughout America and Europe.
-On June 23, 1994, Henry Heydenryk, Jr. died at The Mary Elizabeth Nursing Home in Mystic, Connecticut.
-The New York Times paid tribute to his many accomplishments and called him "the concertmaster of his trade."4 His legacy can still be seen in museums, galleries, private collections and most of all, at the House of Heydenryk headquarters in New York City, where artisans realize his vision and continue to influence the worlds of fine arts and interior design.
+On June 23, 1994, Henry Heydenryk, Jr., died at the Mary Elizabeth Nursing Home in Mystic, Connecticut.
+The New York Times paid tribute to his many accomplishments and called him "the concertmaster of his trade."4 His legacy can still be seen in museums, galleries, private collections and most of all, at the House of Heydenryk headquarters in New York City, where artisans realize his vision and continue to influence and enhance the worlds of fine arts and interior design.

 Dedicated to the memory of Henry Heydenryk, Jr. (1905-1994).
 The History section is a tribute to Mr. Heydenryk and covers the 40-year period (1936-1976) when he was active in the American firm.

-2 Interview with Hudson Walker conducted by John Brooks from The New Yorker article, "An Enhancing Adjunct," April 27, 1963.
+2 Interview with Hudson Walker conducted by John Brooks from the New Yorker article, "An Enhancing Adjunct," April 27, 1963.

 3 The House of Heydenryk provided picture frames for all of Marsden Hartley's exhibits at the Hudson Walker Gallery (1938-1940), Macbeth Gallery (1941-1942) and the Paul Rosenberg Gallery (1943).

-4 The New York Times obituary of Henry Heydenryk, Jr., June 25, 1994.
+5 The New York Times obituary of Henry Heydenryk, Jr., June 25, 1994.

-Note: the original Dutch spelling of the firm is Heijdenrijk.
-The New York branch uses the American version, which is spelled Heydenryk.
+Note: the original Dutch spelling of the firm is "Heijdenrijk."
+The New York branch uses the American version, which is spelled "Heydenryk."

-Hartley's Down East Blades image is courtesy of the Wadsworth Atheneum Museum of Art (The Douglas Tracy Smith and Dorothy Potter Smith Fund, the Evelyn Bonar Storrs Trust Fund, The Krieble Family Fund for American Art, The Dorothy Clark Archibald and Thomas L. Archibald Fund).
+Hartley's Down East Blades image is courtesy of the Wadsworth Atheneum Museum of Art (the Douglas Tracy Smith and Dorothy Potter Smith Fund, the Evelyn Bonar Storrs Trust Fund, the Krieble Family Fund for American Art, the Dorothy Clark Archibald and Thomas L. Archibald Fund).